Ceci-Aguilera/truck_signs_api/readme.md

 A **ModelsNameVariation** is **ModelName** with extra attributes, and so the **ProductVariation** model is a **Product** model with the extra attributes the customer will choose.

+The Admin should create a new Category if there is a new kind of product, a new letteringCategory if there is a new kind of data for the logo to add.

 ### <a name="views"></a> Views